TACC/Core-Portal/README.md

 Server-side python testing is run through pytest.
 Run `pytest -ra` from the `server` folder to run backend tests and display a report at the bottom of the output.

 Client-side javascript testing is run through Jest.
-Run `npm run test` from the `client` folder to ensure tests are running correctly.
+Run `npm run test`* from the `client` folder to ensure tests are running correctly.

+\* To run tests without console logging, run `npm run test -- --silent`.

 #### Test Coverage